Work Experience: Know Your Rights

 National Minimum Wage: Who is entitled to it?

 We want to make sure you know what the law says in plain English.
 Basically, nearly everyone doing work experience in the UK is entitled to the National Minimum Wage.
-The national minimum wage is £5.13 per hour for people aged 18-20 and £6.50 per hour for people who are over 21.
+As of April 2019, the National Minimum Wage is £6.15 per hour for people aged 18-20, £7.70 per hour for people who are 21-24, and £8.21 if you're 25 or over.
 However, there are some exceptions that mean you may have to work for free.

 Students who are required to undertake a placement for less than one year (even just one day less), as part of a further education or higher education course are not entitled to the National Minimum Wage.
 Although many people do get paid while they are working on these prolonged placements, there is no legal obligation for companies to pay you.